sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhAratIyavijnAnam/dhAtushAstram/bhUdeva-sharmA/rasajalanidhiH_panchamakhaNDam.md

 ##  **A BRIEF HISTORY OF INDIAN CHEMISTRY AND MEDICINE..**

   Mr. H. E. Stapleton M. A., B. Sc. ( Oxon), retired Director of Public Instruction, Bengal, had been taking mach interest in ancient chemistry.
 His illuminating paper on the "chemistry in Iraq and Persia in the tenth century A.D." (vide Memoirs of Asiatic Society of Bengal, Vol. VIII.
 No. 6) which he wrote in collaboration with the late R. F. Azo and Shamsul-ulama H. Hidayat Hossain, has been devoted to a critical study of the works of the celebrated Persian chemist and physician, Ar-Razi, who died late in the first quarter of the tenth century.
-In making a very able and careful survey of the work of Ar-Razi, Mr. Stapleton has been forced to conclude from a comparison of the facts that have been brought to light in his paper with those given in the History of Hindu chemistry by Sir P. C. Roy "that the earlier and possibly autochthonous system of Indian alchemy based almost entirely on the use of vegetable juices was superseded sometime between 500 and 1000 A.D. by a system of external origin which was primarily based on the use of mercury," and that most of the knowledge regarding metallic and inorganic chemistry found in Indian treatises on alchemy actually originated from outside [India](# "• Reprinted from the author s ").
+In making a very able and careful survey of the work of Ar-Razi, Mr. Stapleton has been forced to conclude from a comparison of the facts that have been brought to light in his paper with those given in the History of Hindu chemistry by Sir P. C. Roy "that the earlier and possibly autochthonous system of Indian alchemy based almost entirely on the use of vegetable juices was superseded sometime between 500 and 1000 A.D. by a system of external origin which was primarily based on the use of mercury," and that most of the knowledge regarding metallic and inorganic chemistry found in Indian treatises on alchemy actually originated from outside India[^1].

+[^1]: "• Reprinted from the author s "

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_